samachillesx/linux-server-administration/docs/security.md

 ## 3.1 Dedicated User

-A dedicated Linux user was created for administration instead of relying exclusively on the default account.
+I created a dedicated Linux user for server administration rather than relying solely on the default account.
+This provides better separation of administrative access and makes user permissions easier to manage.

 Example: